 History: You will study modules spanning the early medieval to late modern periods and be provided with the basic knowledge and skills to study history.

-You can choose two out of five introductory survey modules which explore fundamental themes and issues focused on key periods and indicate the kinds of questions historians explore and some of the methods they employ in answering them.
+You can choose two out of five introductory survey modules, Discovering the Middle Ages, Making of the Modern World 1500-1850, Living in the Middle Ages, Making of the Contemporary World: Modern History 1815-200, War and Society (20 credits each per module), one in the Autumn Term and one in the Spring Term, which explore fundamental themes and issues focused on key periods and indicate the kinds of questions historians explore and some of the methods they employ in answering them.
 You will also study Practising History (A): Skills in History (Autumn term) and Practising History (B): Approaches to History (Spring term), which look more closely at the techniques of the historian and at the nature and evolution of key historical debates.